LivXue/ALGCN/docs/index.md

 representation learning branch and a label representation learning branch, which is able to preserve the cross-modal semantic correlations among instances and mine the latent semantic structure of labels.
 In addition, an adaptive correlation matrix is proposed to dynamically exploit the rich semantic relations between labels in a data-driven manner, which can bring more generality to adapt to cross-modal data.
-Extensive experiments on two widely-used benchmark datasets have demonstrated that ALGCN can achieve superior cross-modal retrieval performance compared to state-of-the-art methods. </p>
+Extensive experiments on three widely-used benchmark datasets have demonstrated that ALGCN can achieve superior cross-modal retrieval performance compared to state-of-the-art methods. </p>